bmcd243/spotify-terraform/README.md

 Following general basic practice, I am going to 2 public and 2 private subnets split across 2 Availability Zones to ensure uptime in eu-west-2 region (closest to user base location).

+A CIDR block is a collection of IP addresses that share the same network prefix and number of bits. `0.0.0.0/0` means all IPs. `WW.XX.YY.ZZ/32` means one IP.

 ### Ansible

 ## Resources used